 A urinary tract infection is an infection of your urinary system, which consists of the kidneys, ureters, bladder and urethra.
-Although infections generally involve the lower urinary tract – the bladder and urethra, any part of the system is subject to infection.
+Although infections generally involve the bladder and urethra, any part of the system is subject to infection.
 An infection limited to the bladder can be very painful and annoying, but severe consequences can occur if the infection spreads to the kidneys.

 Women are more subject to urinary tract infections than men, but precautions can be taken to reduce your risk of developing one altogether.